allenjedb/allenxd.github.io/content/posts/oswareview.md

 Offensive Security Web Assessor (OSWA) certification is a newly released course from Offensive Security, this course focusses on how to exploit common web vulnerabilities and exfiltrate data or gain code execution on the target web server.
 <!--more-->

-## OSWA Certification Review

-Offensive Security Web Assessor (OSWA) certification is a newly released course from Offensive Security, this course focusses on how to exploit common web vulnerabilities and exfiltrate data or gain code execution on the target web server.
-The course covers the following topics:

 - CORS Misconfigurations
 - Cross-Site Scripting
 - SQL Injection